Ozon3Org/Ozon3/FILE_STRUCTURE.md

 ## updateVersion.sh

 A custom shell script to automatically increment version.
 This is purely a convenience script so that each time Ozone needs a new release, we won't need to alter the version numbers in multiple places by hand.

+## .github/

+This folder is related to GitHub repository and not necessarily part of Ozone package.

+### ISSUE_TEMPLATE/

+Files in this folder are templates meant for newly opened issues.

+### workflows/

+This folder contains configuration files for running GitHub actions and workflows, including CI/CD tools.

+#### lint.yml

+CI/CD tool: linter and style checker.

+#### package-publish.yml

+CI/CD tool: package and publish a release for each tags.

+#### take.yml

+GitHub workflow: allow users to claim an issue and get it assigned to themselves without maintainers having to explicitly perform the assigning.